 Getting to Know Our Region

 An area known for fine food, outdoor activities, and the arts, we are located in the heart of northcentral Pennsylvania’s Appalachian Mountains.
 Urban amenities meets small-town family values in a place we can only describe as "home-sweet-home."

-To the north, Tioga County offers friendly, small-town charm.
+To the north, Tioga and Potter counties offer friendly, small-town charm.
 Enjoy life's simple pleasures and a reasonable cost of living amid its beautiful mountains and picturesque landscapes.
-Tioga County, boasts a rich arts scene, local farmers' markets, main street shopping, dynamic outdoor opportunities, scholastic and athletic programming, the Pennsylvania Grand Canyon's breath-taking views and famous festivals like Wellsboro's Laurel Fest and Dickens of a Christmas.
+The area boasts a rich arts scene, lakes, stargazing, local farmers' markets, main street shopping, dynamic outdoor opportunities, scholastic and athletic programming, the Pennsylvania Grand Canyon's breath-taking views and famous festivals like Wellsboro's Laurel Fest and Dickens of a Christmas.

 Take a moment to learn more about where to live and what to do in our region.

 In addition to our great medical facilities, this area is home to:

 - Diverse arts and culture